peytoncordero/DRI25/creating-simulations.md

 Our other parameter is `sides`.
 We include this in our `__init__` because every die object that is created will have a certain number of sides (typically 6) as an attribute.
 In short, your `__init__` parameters should always include characteristics that you want _every newly created object in your class_ to have.

 Next, we define our parameters, prefixed with `self`.
 Any variable prefixed with `self` is available to every method in the class, and we’ll also be able to access these variables through any instance created from the class.
-The line `self.sides`, for instance, takes the value associated with the parameter `sides` and assigns it to the local variable `sides`, which is then attached to the object being created.
+The line `self.sides`, for example, takes the value associated with the parameter `sides` and assigns it to the local variable `sides`, which is then attached to the object being created.

 ## Creating Our Method